 - Trip Leader (Summer*)- Trip Leaders primarily work in the Adventure Camp program.
 After completing our extensive training you will lead participants through the day-to-day trip responsibilities including backpacking, Leave No Trace skills, high and low ropes, belaying, canoeing, camp cooking and more.
 In addition you may be assigned support, maintenance, and hospitality duties.
 Trips assigned can include our Outdoor Discovery, Classic Adventure and/or Specialty Trips.
 The following are required:

-- Some backpacking and camping experience and your own equipment.
+- Some backpacking or camping experience and your own equipment.

-- Current Wilderness First Aid and CPR training.
-(We will provide training for those needing it May 30-31, 2014. )
+- Current Wilderness First Aid and CPR certification.
+(We will provide training for those needing it. )

 - Staff Orientation and Trip Leader Training*